storj/docs/code/Peer.md

 In principle we can think of the full flow of Storage Node and Satellite as:

 1. Identity of the particular peer class is loaded.
-This is use to uniquely identify the peer on the network.
+This is used to uniquely identify the peer on the network.
 2. A connection(s) to the database is made.
 3. Peer is created:
 3.1.
 Creation takes identity and database as an argument